Creamy Turkey Wild Rice Soup

 How to Freeze Creamy Turkey Wild Rice Soup

-Freeze your creamy turkey soup in hard plastic containers or freezer bags in useable quantities based on the size of your family.
+Freeze your soup in hard plastic containers or freezer bags in portions based on the size of your family.
 If you use freezer bags make sure to let them freeze flat so they take less freezer space, stack better and thaw faster.
 Laying them flat in single layers on a cookie sheet helps.

-Since it’s just me and my husband, I freeze in individual sized portions of approximately 2 cups each.
-This is enough soup for one person as a meal or for two people with a half sandwich, calzone or side salad.
-Use a larger size for a bigger family.
+I freeze in individual sized portions of approximately 2 cups each for a single meal like a lunch or for 2 people to have along with a sandwich, calzone or salad for one meal.

 This recipe makes about 12 cups of soup.

-Cook from frozen in a saucepan, add about 1/4 cup water to the pan to keep the milk and rice from burning.
+Cook soup from frozen in a saucepan, add about 1/4 cup water to the pan to keep the milk and rice from burning.
 I use medium heat and leave the lid on the pan.
 A 2 cup portion from frozen takes around 10 minutes to cook.
 Stir once or twice and your Creamy Turkey Wild Rice Soup is ready when it starts bubbling.
 No need to boil since it’s already cooked.
+You can also thaw this a day or two ahead to make reheating easier.

 How can I make this even healthier?